Faeranne/Elite-Dangerous-Scripts/README.md

 2. Start Elite: Dangerous using the official launcher.
 Alt-tab back.
 3. Start run.cmd

-[1] Requires Powershell 3 or higher, use this [guide](https://social.technet.microsoft.com/wiki/contents/articles/21016.how-to-install-windows-powershell-4-0.aspx) for upgrading.
+[1] Update Powershell in case of problems [guide](https://social.technet.microsoft.com/wiki/contents/articles/21016.how-to-install-windows-powershell-4-0.aspx).

 A new shortcut will be saved on your Desktop named 'Elite Launcherless' that contains your auth token.